Ravatsaas/angular-masonry-directive/README.md

 </bp-masonry-layout>
 ```

-That's all tehre's to it.
+That's all there's to it.
 Enjoy!